 Over time, investments pay higher returns than checking accounts because they involve risk.
 Some risk is necessary.
 Some risk is not.
 Risk from a self-serving advisor can be avoided.
 Headline grabbing stories about Bernie Madoff and other scams publicize one type of advisor risk.
 More commonplace is simply an advisor who profits at your expense from arrangements like commissions that may conflict with your best interest.
 For an investor who understands the different types of advisors and is willing to inquire, this kind of risk can be minimized.

 Just after the stock market peak in 2000, there were a number of man-in-the-street interviews on television asking people what they thought about their investments.
 Typically the response was either a proud or resolute "I'm in it for the long term", which they had been trained by their advisors to believe was the only correct response.
 We wonder how many of those people continued to believe it at the market bottom in 2003 and still thought so at the 2009 nadir.

 In our opinion, at LFM&P, it is important for you to consciously know whether or not you are in it for the long (or short) term.
 While we may agree that it is important to be a long-term investor, we may differ from others about what that really means.

 The financial community in general has promoted the “Buy-and-Hold” strategy for many years as the only acceptable approach to investing.
-The recent bear markets put Buy-and-Hold to the test as the fortunes of some who have followed it were cut in half.
+The last two bear markets put Buy-and-Hold to the test as the fortunes of some who have followed it were cut in half.
+It may happen again in the next.
 This raises the questions:

 |Should you use Buy and Hold?||Maybe|